vistadataproject/documents/README.md

 __How?__

->__All sources of available metadata and models__ (both internal to VISTA as well as external) will be __transformed to a single integrated web-standard data model__ which is then __annotated, normalized, and enriched__.
-This enhanced model is in turn is __embedded back in VISTA as a server-side, security-enabled, transactional (i.e. computable) read/write Master Data Model__.
+>All sources of available metadata and models (both internal to VISTA as well as external) will be transformed to a single integrated web-standard data model which is then annotated, normalized, and enriched.
+This enhanced model is in turn is embedded back in VISTA as a server-side, security-enabled, transactional (i.e. computable) read/write Master Data Model.

 __Where?__

->__All artifacts and deliverables__ shall be developed, version-controlled, stored, and delivered on an industry-standard __public Github__ repository (“Project Repository”). ...
+>All artifacts and deliverables shall be developed, version-controlled, stored, and delivered on an industry-standard public Github repository (“Project Repository”). ...
 The Project Repository shall contain the one and only authoritative version of all artifacts produced ...
-The government, all necessary stakeholders, and the __public__ shall have full read and download access of all artifacts on the Project Repository at all times --- See [PWS](https://github.com/vistadataproject/documents/blob/master/Submissions/src/VistAMetadata-2015-12-09-PWS.pdf) Section 1.6.15.1
+The government, all necessary stakeholders, and the public shall have full read and download access of all artifacts on the Project Repository at all times --- See [PWS](https://github.com/vistadataproject/documents/blob/master/Submissions/src/VistAMetadata-2015-12-09-PWS.pdf) Section 1.6.15.1

 ## Technical Overview